 Hiring A Van

-In the past, ILP groups have had some luck talking to their Local Coordinator to help them hire a van to take them from the city they live in to Grutas.
+In the past, ILP groups have had some luck talking to their Local Coordinator to help them hire a van to take them from the city they live to Grutas.
 Every ILP location has a coordinator who is from that area, lives nearby, and manages a lot of the "behind the scenes" things for your semester.
 It's not a guarantee they can make it happen, but it's been possible in the past.
 This is typically how most ILP volunteers make the trip out to the hot springs.

 Taking A Bus

-From all over Mexico, try to get to Ixmiquilpan.
-We've had volunteers get connections from the city they're volunteering in or visiting over to Ixmiquilpan.
-One group who was currently in Pachuca was able to get 2 hour OVNIBUS from Ixmiquilpan for 60 pesos and then walked to the Grutas public bus station and got the bus from there to Grutas for 50 pesos.
+One group who was currently in Pachuca was able to get a 2 hour OVNIBUS from Ixmiquilpan for 60 pesos and then walked to the Grutas public bus station and got the bus from there to Grutas for 50 pesos.
 You can check the schedule here — just know that buses tend to leave when they are full, rather than the time listed.
-One group planned on arriving for the 9:30 bus, but ended up leaving at 11:30, when the bus was full.
+One group planned on arriving for the 9:30 bus but didn't end up leaving until 11:30 once the bus was full.

 We also have some more detailed info from a couple of other spots in Mexico if that's helpful from where you're coming from: